TJRelly/smart-brain/README.md

 - Redesign incorporating Tailwind inspired by [Markelca](https://github.com/MarkelCA/smart-brain)

 ### Challenges:
-The original project uses deprecated components that the learner is expected to correct.
-The API documentation had completely changed since the making of the original project.
-I was able to implement the face detection after after extensively searching the internet for answers.
-Using the same process, I incorporated multiple-face detection as opposed to the single face detection of the original project.
-Additionally, I selected different npm components based on ease of use, clarity of documentation, and cleaness of code.
-These factors should make maintanence easier and quicker.
+During the course of this project, I encountered and successfully addressed significant challenges that arose from utilizing deprecated components and adapting to transformed API documentation.
+I took the initiative to rectify the deprecated components, ensuring the project's compliance with current industry standards.
+Additionally, I invested substantial effort in researching and comprehending the updated API documentation, allowing for seamless integration with the existing codebase.
+By implementing face detection, I expanded the project's functionality, going beyond the single face detection capability of the original version.
+Furthermore, I carefully selected npm components based on criteria such as ease of use, clarity of documentation, and clean code practices.
+These considerations ensure improved maintainability and expedite future development processes.

+Throughout this project, I have demonstrated my resilience, adaptability, and resourcefulness as a software engineer.
+By addressing deprecated components, adapting to changing API documentation, and enhancing functionality, I have showcased my ability to overcome challenges and deliver high-quality results.
+This experience has enriched my skills and positioned me to contribute effectively in future projects requiring problem-solving, research, and meticulous decision-making.

 ### Website Deployed